AloisioPjr/KitchnSync/README.md

 #  KitchnSync – Real-Time Kitchen Display System (KDS)

-KitchnSync is a full-stack web-based Kitchen Display System (KDS) designed specifically for the Irish hospitality sector.
+KitchnSync is a full-stack web-based Kitchen Display System (KDS) designed specifically for the Irish Restaurant Sector.
 It provides real-time updates for kitchen staff to manage food orders, reduce communication errors, and streamline service.

-The system features a React frontend and Node.js backend, using WebSockets for live updates and MongoDB for data storage.
+The system features a React frontend and Node.js backend, using Socket.io for live updates and MongoDB for data storage.

 ---